kgaddy/public-documents/README.md

 # public-documents
-Repo for public facing douments like privacy policies
+Repo for public facing douments like privacy policies.